If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Check for more oddities and find all the level type IDs in The Lost Levels.

 To create the enhanced and diverse visual designs, the All-Stars version of Super Mario Bros. uses a special byte that we can call a "level theme ID" to tell what palettes, tiles, and backgrounds a level should use.
-There is a total of 33 defined level theme IDs.
+There are a total of 33 defined level theme IDs.

 • Level theme ID 00 creates an underwater background that extends only for two screens.
 It's never used in any underwater level or section in the game.